elgertam/syndicate-rs/README.md

 ## Running the examples

-In one window, start the server:
+In one window, start the server with a basic configuration:

-    ./target/release/syndicate-server -p 8001
+    ./target/release/syndicate-server -c dev-scripts/benchmark-config.pr

 Then, choose one of the examples below.